That Man Looks Wierd

 I pick number 5!
 Number 5!
 Please floor, just swallow me whole.

 I then got down and talked quietly to my daughter.
+I can’t remember exactly what I said but it was something along these lines:

 How I react in a situation like this depends on many factors, including how the person reacts, how stressed I am, the age of my child, the situational circumstance and if the person in question heard or not.
 I really don’t know how to make the right call but I’ve written down some comments here: